zoransdimic-ai/foundations-of-existence/main-concept.en.md

 are not regarded as four independently existing substances.
 They are four inseparable manifestations of one and the same continuum: wherever spatial existence is defined, $dt$, $\epsilon$, and $\mu$ are present as well.
 None of them can physically occur “outside” the others.

-Time is therefore not an optional background coordinate added after the fact.
-Any physical change necessarily occurs **during $dt$**.
-To say that something changes already implies a temporal relation.
+Time is therefore not an optional background coordinate parameter added to the description retroactively.
+Every physical change necessarily occurs **during $dt$**.
+The very statement that something changes, or does not change, implies a temporal aspect.
+Time is implied as the most fundamental aspect of every change and every state.
+To exist means to endure, to last.

 Consequently, a finite physical change cannot occur through an infinitesimal temporal interval while its rate of change becomes undefined or infinite.
 For spatial displacement,